RoyVoetman/iot-base/IOT dashboard suite.md

 #### Dashboard with Base unit
 The Dashboard communicates with the base unit via a service called [Pusher](https://pusher.com/).
 Pusher is the category leader in robust APIs for app developers building scalable realtime communication features.

+#### Base unit with Dashboard
+The base unit communicates with the Dashboard via calling sertain webhooks.
+It has been decided not to do this via Pusher because the base unit would otherwise have to act as a Pusher client and Pusher server at the same item.

 #### Base units with Client
-The base unit communicates with the clients over a TCP socket connection.
+The base unit communicates with the clients over a TCP socket connection on port `8888`.
+The clients are capable of maintaining only one connection at the time.

-So the purpose of the base unit is the forward the high level Pusher events to low level TCP sockets and vice versa.
+So the purpose of the base unit is the forward the high level Pusher messages to low level TCP sockets and vice versa.
+Furthermore, the base unit ensures that only 1 connection to a particular unit is made at the time.

+#### Security
+##### Encryption
+To communication between the Dashboard and Base unit needs to be secure because it goes through The Internet.
+Pusher ensures that all messages are send over a secure SSL connection which made it the perfect service to use.
+If necessary, Pusher also supports E2E encryption.

+##### Authentication
+A Pusher client listens for messages and a Pusher Server dispatches messages into a so called `channels`.
+Pusher has a feature called `Private channels` joining these channels requires the clients to authorize themself before they can listen for messages from the server.

 ### Read unit vs Updatable unit
 An iot-client can either be a `Read unit` or an `Updatable unit`.